johnib/ravendb-mcp/memory-bank/activeContext.md

 ### Authentication Strategy

-All three authentication methods have been implemented:
+Both authentication methods have been implemented:

-- API key authentication
-- Certificate-based authentication
+- Certificate-based authentication (PFX or PEM)
-- Username/password authentication
+- Non-secured mode (no authentication)

-The authentication strategy is configurable via environment variables, allowing users to choose their preferred method.
+The authentication strategy is configurable via environment variables, allowing users to choose their preferred method based on their security requirements.

 ### Connection Management